uhhhci/intelligent-virtual-agent-sdk/README.md

     Select or create a Unity project to use the package in.
 (Unity 2022.3 LTS)

 2. #### Install dependencies
-    Install the dependencies via the Unity Package Manager (you only need to manually add the dependencies that are added via git URL).
-Other dependencies will be installed automatically.
+    Install the dependencies via the Unity Package Manager.

 2. #### Import IVH SDK Core Package